Introduction

 Making competitive offers:

-- Research comparable sales and rental rates
+- Researching comparable sales and rental rates

-- Include inspection and appraisal contingencies to protect yourself
+- Including inspection and appraisal contingencies

 After closing:

-- Complete necessary repairs before tenant placement
+- Completing necessary repairs before tenant placement

 Tax Advantages of Owning Rental Property